 The full value of participants' accounts becomes payable upon retirement, disability, or death.
 Upon termination of employment for any other reason, participants' accounts, to the extent vested, become payable.
 Those participants with vested account balances greater than \$1,000 have the option of leaving their accounts invested in the Plan until age 70 1/2.
-All benefits are paid as a lump-sum distribution.
+Benefits can be paid as a lump sum or partial distribution.
 Those participants holding shares of Employer Securities will have the option of receiving such amounts in whole shares of Employer Securities and cash for any fractional shares.
 Participants have the option of having their benefit paid directly to an eligible retirement plan or individual retirement account specified by the participant.